zHz00/KGBC/help/Bonfire.md

-This tab contains list of all ordinary buildings, located on Cath surface.
+This tab contains a list of all ordinary buildings located on Cath surface.

 #=== KEYS ===